Ambergris Cay

 The island was named for ambergris, a waxy substance that migrating sperm whales regurgitate and is prized as a fixative for perfume and cosmetic products.
 Ambergris used to wash up along the 8 mi of island's shoreline but is rarely found on the island today.

 Big Ambergris Cay is known for its shallow, turquoise waters.
 It is surrounded by sandbanks and coral reefs.
 To the east of the island, the water deepens as part of the Turks Island Passage.
-Big Ambergris Cay has been a private island since 1811 and is today home to Ambergris Cay, a private island offering an all-inclusive resort experience.

 History

 In the late 18th and early 19th centuries, Loyalists settled on Big Ambergris Cay, raised cows, made pottery, and built houses, stables, and cisterns.
 The ruins of these early colonial settlements can be seen today on the island.
-As the island is privately owned and managed, prior permission to visit is required.

 John Lightbourne was the island's first owner, having purchased it from the Bahamas administration in 1811.
 Then, Horatio Stubbs of South Caicos purchased the island, the dwelling house, and a female slave in 1826 for the cost of 6,000 bushels of salt.
 Sisal was raised on the island toward the end of the 1800s.